 The famous reindeer hunter Jo Gjende was out hunting on the Memurubrean glacier in Jotunheimen.
 To his great surprise, he met a local farmer carrying a saddle on his back.
-Upon enquiring, he was told a sad story.
+Upon enquiring, the farmer told him a sad story.
 The farmer had lost his horse to a crevasse.
-The unlucky animal had been stuck in the top of a crack in the glacial ice, but even though the farmer had tried his best, he had been unable to get it up.
+The unlucky animal was stuck in the top of a crack in the glacial ice.
+Even though the farmer tried his best, he was unable to get it up.
 Upon removing the saddle, the poor horse slid further into the crevasse.
 When the farmer finally left, he could still hear the ringing of the horse’s bell from deep inside the ice.

 The Lendbreen packhorses

 We had taken a coffee break during the survey at the Lendbreen ice patch, when Espen and Reidar came down from above with excited voices: “There is a complete horse skull further up the slope!”
 The break was over immediately and we scrambled up the hillside.
 There it was: The skull from an unlucky packhorse that did not make it across the ice.

 The skull lay at the ice edge in the lower part of the Lendbreen ice patch.
 Later the same year we also found the pelvic bones of a horse further downslope from the skull.
 A previous year, we had found a horse mandible (lower jaw) 250 m further up the slope, close to the actual pass.
 They all came out with a similar radiocarbon date – an age of c.
 300 years.
 The degree of preservation is also very similar.
 It is likely that they all belong to the same horse, though this would need DNA-analysis for final confirmation.
 If this is correct, the horse died in the pass, close to where the mandible was found.
 After the dead horse skeletonized, meltwater transported parts of the skeleton downslope.
 In 2019, the remaining bones of the horse melted out (pictures here).